10 Evildoer: change the world a couple nibbles at a time

 generate assembly code for issuing operating system calls to do I/O operations, or

 The first option will require looking up details for system calls on the particular operating system in use, generating code to make those calls, and adding logic to check for errors.
-For the second option, we can simply write C code that calls standard functions like getc, putc, etc. and let the C compiler do the heavy lifting of generating robust assembly code for calling into the operating system.
-The compiler would then only need to generate code to call those functions defined in the run-time system.
+For the second option, we can leave that up to the runtime or host system and produce code that calls this code.
 This is the simpler approach and the one we adopt.

 Up to this point, we’ve seen how C code can call code written in assembly as though it were a C function.
-To go the other direction, we need to explore how to make calls to functions written in C from assembly.
+To go the other direction, we need to explore how to make calls to functions written in C (or whatever else) from assembly.
 Let’s look at that now.

 If you haven’t already, be sure to read up on how calls work in a86: a Little Assembly Language.